Set in a strange mythical world where eagles swim and dolphins fly, The Geezers chronicles the exploits of an unusual High Fantasy outfit.

 “Why is this outfit so unusual?”, you ask.

 “It avoids hackneyed fantasy tropes”, is my firm reply.
 I look you right in the eye as I say this, so confident am I in my retort, and you back away sheepishly.

-Forget the predictable Gnome/Elf/Warrior protagonist triumvirate, so common in the derivative nonsense that constitutes the bulk of fantasy fiction.
+Forget the predictable Dwarf/Elf/Human protagonist triumvirate, so common in the derivative nonsense that constitutes the bulk of fantasy fiction.
 Forget elderly wizards nailing orcs with oaken staffs, wood elves firing arrows through the eyes of needles, and valiant females fighting under the guise of males.
-We’ve had enough of that old crap, thank you very much.
+We’ve had enough of that kind of thing, thank you very much.

 Instead, imagine if Danny Dyer and Ray Winston were given medieval weapons and placed in a High Fantasy setting as the protagonists in a good-versus-evil struggle.

 Sure, they quest after magical gemstones, consult sorcerers and hunt down mountain orcs.
 It is High Fantasy after all!
 But they also drink to excess and become involved in savage bar brawls, often battering innocent patrons who get in the way.